 Busy beginning of July for South Pembrokeshire RNLI Lifeguards

-The South Pembrokshire RNLI Lifeguards have had a busy begining of July with a number of rescues taking place.
+The South Pembrokeshire RNLI Lifeguards have had a busy beginning of July with a number of rescues taking place.

 On Saturday 30th June Lifeguard Olwen Davies rescued a child that was cut off by the tide and could not swim from a rock near a cave on Tenby Castle beach.

 On Sunday 1st July Lifeguard Liam Fitzpatrick-Smith assisted 2 male and 1 female who had drifted to far out to sea on Amroth Beach.
 All persons were unharmed and grateful of the service.

 At 17.50 on Sunday 8th of July Pendine Sands Lifeguards observed an inflatable containing a child who appeared to be in a distressed state 180m off the beach.
 Senior Lifeguard Amy Morgan immediately entered the water on a rescue board and paddled to the casualty.
 Meanwhile the casualties sister entered the water and began swimming out to sea as well.
 At this point Lifeguard Billy Truman entered the water on a second rescue board to assist the second swimmer.
 Both swimmers were reached by the Lifeguards and after calming down were returned to shore on the boards.
 Lifeguard Ffion Davies co-ordinated the rescue from the Beach Unit maintaining communications and keeping other beach users safe.
 All casualties were unharmed and after returning to shore were very grateful to the lifeguards.
 They kindly made a cash donation to the RNLI which can only continue to provide a service save lives at sea through donations and legacies.